Welcome to the Web site of The Bach Chorale of Grand Rapids

 The Bach Chorale of Grand Rapids will present its fall 2014 concert on Sunday, November 9th, at 7:30 pm, at Central Reformed Church, 10 College Ave NE, in downtown Grand Rapids.
 The featured works will be:

 |George Frideric Handel||O Praise the Lord with One Consent|

-Tickets for the May concert will go on sale April 1, and may be ordered at that time by using the ticket form on our website; they will also be available at the door.
-Ticket prices are $15 for adults, $12 for students and seniors (62+), and $5 at the door for students with valid student ID.
+Tickets for the November concert will go on sale October 5, and may be ordered at that time by using the ticket form on our website; they will also be available at the door.
+Ticket prices are $18 for adults, $12 for seniors (62+), and $8 for students with valid student ID.

 CD Information Our official CD, recorded in 2008-2009, is available for purchase.
 Click here to purchase the CD or order concert tickets.

 The Bach Chorale was originally assembled by Dr. Martin Werner to perform during the inaugural Grand Rapids Bach Festival in 1997.
 The chorale served as the core chorus in the 1999 Bach Festival performance of the Mass in B Minor and for the St. John Passion in 2001, under the direction of guest conductor Karl Hochreither.

 Dr. Martin Werner studied orchestral conducting, cello and choral conducting in his native Germany before spending a year at California State University, Fullerton as a graduate student and student conductor of the University Singers.
 He received a Doctor of Musical Arts in Conducting from the University of Michigan in 1985 and later served as assistant chorus master for the Concert Choir for the City of Düsseldorf, Germany.
 He was chorus master of the Grand Rapids Symphony Chorus from 1993 to 1999 and has also been choir director for several Grand Rapids churches.
 In 1997, he became music director and conductor for the Bach Chorale.